Uncertainty quantification and stability of neural operators for prediction of three-dimensional turbulence: Numerical methods

 \subsubsection{Implicit U-Net enhanced Fourier neural operator}

 The implicit U-Net enhanced Fourier neural operator (IUFNO) was proposed by Li \emph{et al.} \cite{liLongtermPredictionsTurbulence2023a}, in which a U-Net architecture is employed as a residual component to effectively capture small-scale flow features \cite{WEN2022104180}.
 The only distinction between IFNO and IUFNO lies in the design of the implicit Fourier layers: IUFNO integrates the U-Net as a residual module within each Fourier layer to enhance multiscale feature extraction.
-The architecture of IUFNO is illustrated in Fig.~\ref{fig:2}.
-Apart from the structure of the implicit Fourier layers, IUFNO retains the same architecture as IFNO in all other aspects.
-As shown in the figure, the update rule for the implicit U-Fourier layer can be formulated as follows:

-Here, $c(x,l\Delta t) \in \mathbb{R}^{d_v}$ represents the global-scale flow features by combining the large-scale components extracted via FFT with the small-scale features $s(x,l\Delta t)$ learned by the U-Net network $\mathcal{U}^{*}$.
-The small-scale component $s(x,l\Delta t) \in \mathbb{R}^{d_v}$ is obtained by subtracting the large-scale representation from the complete field information $v(x,l\Delta t)$, as described in Eq.~\eqref{eq:31}.
-The network $\mathcal{U}^{*}$ is based on the U-Net architecture, a convolutional neural network featuring a symmetric encoder-decoder structure.
-The encoder progressively reduces the spatial resolution to extract hierarchical features, while the decoder restores the resolution through upsampling operations, enabling the capture of both coarse and fine-scale information \cite{WEN2022104180,ronnebergerUnetConvolutionalNetworks2015a}.
-This design makes U-Net particularly effective in preserving multiscale spatial features, which is crucial for modeling the intricate structures of turbulent flows \cite{ronnebergerUnetConvolutionalNetworks2015a}.
-Moreover, by incorporating the implicit design, the IUFNO model significantly reduces the number of trainable parameters while achieving superior performance compared to IFNO in three-dimensional turbulence prediction tasks \cite{liLongtermPredictionsTurbulence2023a}.
+The detailed IUFNO architecture is defined in ~\ref{subappendix1.2}.